FractalBlocks/Fractal/README.md

 # <img src="https://github.com/FractalBlocks/Fractal/blob/master/assets/FractalLogo.png">
 We believe in more than frameworks, we believe that minimalist and well crafted software will change the world.
 Lets build your ideas with elegance and simplicity with Fractal.

+(There is a whole reftor with a lot of improvements in progress, many tests temporary broken)

 ## How it works?

 - Fractal is minimal, composable and extendible